What is the tuition?

 How can I enroll my child?

-E-mail info@scvi-k12.org or call 661-705-4820.
+Please email registrar@scvi-k12.org or call 661-705-4820.

 Does the school have a snack and lunch program?

-Does SCVi offer before-school or after-school care?
+Does SCVi offer before-and-after-school care?

 What school supplies will my child need?